ITSURENXD/Graphics/NOTES/C/BSA.md

 2. More efficent than DDA.
 3. Can be used generate Circle and other curves and is not limited to just lines.
 4. Produces Mathematically Accurate results.
+5. Faster than DDA because even though multiplication is required, it can be easily achieved by a shift operation.

 ### ⬇️ Disadvantages
 1. An additional calculation for parameters must be done with each step.